krishitarora/Hand-Gesture-Imitation/README.md

-# Hand-Gesture-Imitation
+# Hand Gesture Imitation

 This is a project to make a robotic hand imitate hand gestures performed by a human.

-There are 3 files, a .py file, a .pb model and .ino file.
+## There are 3 files, a .py file, a .pb model and .ino file.

-The .py file contains the Python code for Hand Gesture Classification.
+### The .py file contains the Python code for Hand Gesture Classification.
-The .pb file contains the trained model that is imported by the python file.
+### The .pb file contains the trained model that is imported by the python file.
-The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega placed inside the Robotic Hand.
+### The .ino file is the Arduino file used to communicate with and control the Ardiuno Mega placed inside the Robotic Hand.

 Large parts of the code are self-explanatory.
 Comments are added to make it more understandable.

+## Pre-processing:

 Pre-processing techniques include background subtraction and converting the image to grayscale.

 The removeBG function does majority of the pre-processing.
 Information about the functions can be found in the OpenCV documenatation.

+## Result:

-The main result is classification by the CNN into 4 classes: One, Two, Five, Okay.
+The result is classification by the CNN into 4 classes: One, Two, Five, Okay.
 More classes can be added with ease once training data is available.
+The Python file then communicates with the Arduino and the hand gesture is imitated.

-The aprts of code relating to Arduino in the python file have been commented so that atleast the classifciation part can be run if hardware is unavailable.
+The parts of code relating to Arduino in the python file have been commented so that atleast the classifciation part can be run if hardware is unavailable.

-Program flow is as follows:
+## Program flow is as follows:

 To capture initial static background, press b.